-המעיין-רחפן-aspect-ratio-x

 לקויי ראייה עם כלב נחייה בגן הוורדים

+The motif of five is evident in the number of fountains, surmounted by a larger fountain, symbolizing the father of the family, Mayer Amschel Rothschild.
+Take the narrow path to the right and note the rough stone paving.
 At the far end of the garden is a semicircular stone pergola rising behind the sculpture of a crouched woman holding a sundial.
-The woman looks away from the dial, as if divorced from time, hinting that here, time stands still.
+The woman looks away from the dial, as if divorced from time, hinting that here time stands still.
+From the stone pergola, turn left back to the main path.
+At the junction, choose the left turn that will lead you to the Crypt.
+The other possibility will lead us directly to the Cascade Garden.

 The Crypt